 Buckeyes begin new era under head coach Ed Beathea and associate head coach Brice Allen

-Ed Beathea became the eighth head coach of the Ohio State men's track and field team on June 21, 2012.
+Ed Beathea became the head coach of the Ohio State men's track and field/cross country team on June 21, 2012.
 Prior to his appointment, Beathea served as associate head coach from 2006-12, including interim head coach duties in spring 2012.

 Beathea oversaw the 4x100m and 4x400m teams that advanced to the championships as well as junior Demoye Bogle (110m hurdles), and sophomores Antonio Blanks (400m hurdles) and Timothy Faust (200m).
 Bogle earned Second Team All-America honors at the 2013 Indoor Championships and Faust was the Big Ten champion in the indoor 200m.